 If you are like me and a trip to anywhere in Thailand means also to spend some quality time with young and lovely local Thai girls, then I have to say that the nightlife in Krabi Town is better than the nightlife in Ao Nang.
-There are so many more venues (and girls) to choose from, especially all the hostess bars, night clubs and soapy massage parlors, whereas in Ao Nang it’s just one small girly bar area and a few “normal” bars for the backpackers, hippies and couples.
+There are so many more venues (and ladies) to choose from, especially all the hostess bars, night clubs and soapy massage parlors, whereas in Ao Nang it’s just one small girly bar area and a few “normal” bars for the backpackers, hippies and couples.

 And it’s not just the nightlife and girls scene that’s more fun in the city – Krabi Town also has more fun activities to do during the daytime than you might think.
 Sure, the beaches of Ao Nang, Railay and the island hopping day trips are quite awesome, but how does the “Emerald Lagoon” sound like, which is in the middle of a rain forest and has crystal clear water?
 Or how about the Tiger Cave Temple up on a hill with fantastic views of the massive limestone cliffs all around?

 If you have the time I would recommend you to stay 3 nights each in Krabi Town and Ao Nang.
 Just don’t make the mistake and book a hotel in Ao Nang for a week – you will be bored from day 4 or so, because the beach in Ao Nang is not nice to hang out at – it’s nice to look at, but it’s not nice for relaxing (many boats) or swimming (dark water).
 You go to Ao Nang for a trip to Railay Beach and a trip to Koh Phi Phi.
 3 days are enough for that, so better spend the rest of your time in Krabi Town.